Ravens harass Watson, beat Texans 41-7 for 6th straight win

+Making matters worse for the Houston Texans: They couldn’t handle the elusive and talented Lamar Jackson.

-Jackson threw four touchdown passes, ran for 86 yards and helped the Baltimore Ravens roll to their sixth straight victory, 41-7 over the Houston Texans on Sunday.
+Jackson threw four touchdown passes and ran for 86 yards to help Baltimore extend its winning streak to six games with a 41-7 rout of the Texans on Sunday.

 The game was billed as a matchup between first-place AFC teams and two of the best double-threat quarterbacks in the NFL.